SpasiboKojima/astro-cv/README.md

 # My Personal Page
 [andrew-k.vercel.app](https://andrew-k.vercel.app/)

+The app uses [Medium Zoom Next](https://github.com/SpasiboKojima/medium-zoom-next/), my version of a library for image zooming.
+You can see it in action on project pages, with the code for it in [here](/src/components/ProjectImages/).

 ## 🚀 Project Structure

 Inside of your Astro project, you'll see the following folders and files: